---force Force operations such as overwrite files, create backup directory. --trace=level Trace level of messages by mysqlbackup.
+''' --force Force operations such as overwrite files, create backup directory. --trace=level Trace level of messages by mysqlbackup. '''

---force: By default, some of the operations halt rather than overwrite any user data or log files when told to write to existing files. --force allows the overwriting of InnoDB data and log files during the apply-log and apply-incremental-backup operations and allows the replacing of an image file during an backup-to-image or backup-dir-to-image option.
-For all other operations, the --force option is rejected with an error message.
+--force: By default, some of the operations halt rather than overwrite any user data or log files when told to write to existing files. --force allows the overwriting of InnoDB data and log files during the apply-log and apply-incremental-backup operations and allows the replacing of an image file during an backup-to-image Or backup-dir-to-image option. .